Jesus and Zacchaeus: Hope for the Outcast, the Rich, and Everyone in Between

 All of us probably agree that Jesus came to save the outcasts, the downtrodden, the forgotten, the widows, the orphans, the immigrants.
 And indeed, the Bible has much to say about all of these vulnerable segments of the population.

-Do not oppress the widow, the fatherless, the sojourner, or the poor, and let none of you devise evil against another in your heart.”
+Do not oppress the widow or the fatherless, The alien or the poor.
+Let none of you plan evil in his heart Against his brother.’

 One account that crystallizes this principle is found in Luke 4, after Jesus returns from being tempted by Satan in the wilderness.